Summary of our market study

 • Société Hippique Française (SHF): Breeding sport and leisure horses

-The SHF looks after the sport and leisure horse segment, focusing its efforts on preserving the quality of young sport horses and ponies.
+The SHF looks after the sport and leisure horse segment, concentrating its efforts on preserving the quality of young sport horses and ponies.
 By organizing competition circuits and complying with the rules on value enhancement, the SHF ensures that sport and leisure horses benefit from an environment conducive to their development.
 In collaboration with the Fédération française d'équitation (FFE), the SHF facilitates the development and importance of riding as a sport in France.

 • Société Française des Équidés de Travail (SFET): Champions of working equines